Lovely Colin (who was called Paddy when he arrived) is a young male saluki x lurcher of around 3 years old. He is 27 inches to the shoulder.

 He would be happy as an only dog or could live with other dogs as long as they are laid back – a calm female would be ideal.

-We know Colin has been worked in the past so would not be suitable to live with small furries or cats.
+Colin would not be suitable to live with small furries or cats.
 He will need a high fence.

 He can be left for around 4 hours at a time and is happy being left with a kong or chew and is not destructive (he might eat the post if it looks tasty!).
 He will sleep in a crate at night and eat his food in a crate.